 The American Rescue Industry, a web of ‘anti-sex-slavery’ organizations, commands more than a billion dollars a year in public and private funds.
 Investigative reporter Anne Elizabeth Moore revealed that most of this money is devoted to lobbying for stricter laws against the sex industry.
 Only a small portion is used to provide legal services, medical assistance, or safe housing.
 As Moore discovered,

 While many organizations make vague claims of housing or housing referrals, only two organizations, or 6 percent, offer dedicated beds for trafficking victims…In other words, housing is guaranteed for less than 4 percent of the victims that organizations claim to have rescued from trafficking situations.

-Paradoxically, anti-prostitution feminists also look to the State to abolish prostitution by criminalizing sex workers and their clients.
-This is paradoxical because the capitalist State is not a champion of women’s rights.
-On the contrary, the State upholds the oppression of women by denying reproductive rights, not funding childcare, allowing job and wage discrimination, denying social support, and other practices.
+The capitalist State is not a champion of women’s rights.
+On the contrary, the State upholds the oppression of women by denying their reproductive rights, enabling job and wage discrimination, and refusing to fund needed social supports.

-Those who righteously demand that governments ‘do something’ about prostitution ignore the social conditions that push people into sex work and the social forces that create the market for sex services.
+Those who righteously demand that governments ‘do something’ about prostitution ignore the social conditions that push people into sex work and create a market for sex services.